Employment with a criminal record

 An employer should not ask for information about your criminal record that is not relevant to the inherent requirements of the job.
 Employers cannot ask for information about your criminal record in order to unlawfully discriminate against you.
 Once you start employment, your employer does not have a general right to make further enquiries about your criminal history.

 In some cases, you do not have to tell an employer about criminal convictions that occurred some time ago.
-This is known as a spent conviction.
+This is known as a spent conviction, and includes if:

 You should talk to a lawyer if you are not sure when or whether you need to tell a potential employer about a conviction.

 In the Northern Territory, it is illegal for an employer to discriminate against a potential employee because of an irrelevant criminal record, unless the discrimination is because the employee cannot adequately perform the inherent requirements of the job.

 An irrelevant criminal record is a: